oerpli/oerpli.github.io/about/index.md

 comments: false
 feature: img/me.jpg
 ---
 I am Abraham Hinteregger, currently living in Feldkirch, Austria.
-As I have recently finished my studies I am looking for an interesting job, either in Vorarlberg or Switzerland.
-Feel free to contact me via [mail](mailto:oerpli@outlook.com) or on [twitter](http://twitter.com/oerpli).
+I work as a Data Scientist in at oerlikon Balzers.
+Feel free to contact me via [mail](mailto:oerpli@outlook.com) or [twitter](http://twitter.com/oerpli).

 I use this site to (rarely) blog about things I do.